 Laurence Love Greed is a British composer, experimental musician and motion picture music editor, who’s multidisciplinary work spans film, television, pop music, installation art, and live performance.

-Laurence’s recent composer credits include BBC One's 'Climategate' conspiracy thriller The Trick, starring Jason Watkins and all three series of BBC One's Keeping Faith, starring Eve Myles, which Laurence won the 2018 BAFTA Cymru for Original Music, with songwriter Amy Wadge.
+Laurence’s recent composer credits include BBC One's 'Climategate' conspiracy thriller The Trick, starring Jason Watkins and all three series of BBC One's Keeping Faith, starring Eve Myles, which Laurence won the 2018 BAFTA Cymru for Original Music with songwriter Amy Wadge.
 Other composer credits include the BBC’s NHS commemorative film To Provide All People, starring Michael Sheen and Martin Freeman, and indie feature A Serial Killer's Guide To Life.

-A pianist and percussionist, sound recordist and editor, he has worked closely with many other composers, including Howard Shore, Max Richter, David Arnold and Rupert Gregson-Williams, helping to craft the soundtracks for award winning films and television programmes such as The Hobbit (Warner Bros), Taboo (BBC/Scott Free), Sherlock (BBC) and The Crown (Netflix), and most recently won a 2022 Emmy Award for 'Spatial Sound Editing' on Fathom (Apple TV+).
+A pianist and percussionist, sound recordist and editor, he has worked closely with many other composers, including Howard Shore, Max Richter, David Arnold and Rupert Gregson-Williams, helping to craft the soundtracks for award winning films and television programmes such as The Hobbit (Warner Bros), Yesterday (Universal Pictures), Taboo (BBC/Scott Free), Sherlock (BBC) and The Crown (Netflix), and most recently won a 2022 Emmy Award for 'Spatial Sound Editing' on Fathom (Apple TV+).

-In 2016, Love Greed wrote the score to the multi BAFTA winning Aberfan: The Green Hollow (Michael Sheen, Jonathan Pryce).
-He directed parts of the film where the present day primary school children sing hymns before class.
-The audio recordings from these scenes later formed part of the score.
+In 2016, Laurnece wrote the score to the multi BAFTA winning Aberfan: The Green Hollow (Michael Sheen, Jonathan Pryce).
+He directed parts of the film where the present day primary school children sing hymns before class and the audio recordings from these scenes later formed part of the score.
 He also recorded a band in Abbey Road Studio 2 using 1960’s recording equipment to achieve an authentic recording quality.

 His installation work as a member of Wintour’s Leap has been exhibited in London and Glasgow, and explores the relationship between technology and music using immersive and reactive spaces for improvised performance.